git-town/git-town/documentation/commands/git-rename-branch.md

 * Pushes the new branch to the remote repository
 * Deletes the old branch from the remote repository

-When run on a non-feature branch
+When run on a perennial branch
 * Requires the use of the `-f` option
-* Reconfigures git-town locally for the non-feature branch
+* Reconfigures git-town locally for the perennial branch

 #### OPTIONS